Top cybersecurity expert and Filevine’s VP of Information Security, Dean Sapp, shares his tips on keeping your information safe.

 Our team at Filevine has built industry-recognized, best-in-class information security tools and technology to safeguard your data.
 But every firm and legal team should dedicate time and attention to building and strengthening their own security policies.

-One of the simplest ways to strengthen security is to enroll in two-factor authentication for your Filevine account, your email, and your mobile service provider accounts.
-With many forms of 2FA, when you log in to an account you are sent a time-sensitive verification code on your phone.
+One of the simplest ways to strengthen security is to enroll in two-factor authentication for your case management software, email, and mobile service provider accounts.
+With many forms of 2FA, when you log in to an account, you are sent a time-sensitive verification code on your phone.

 Without 2FA, scammers only need to steal your username and password to access your sensitive information.
 But 2FA provides an extra layer of security by giving bad actors an additional obstacle.

 A password can be guessed, but a thumbprint or facial recognition profile is much more difficult to do so.
-Where possible, enroll in biometric security for your smartphone or mobile device.
+Where possible, enroll your legal case management software in biometric security for your smartphone or mobile device.
 A biometric login, which typically uses a fingerprint or facial recognition, is far more secure than a username and password on its own.
 It’s also a faster way to log in.

 The latest ABA TechReport found that about 11% of law firms are already using biometric login to protect their information.